What to expect

 Ibuprofen [Nurofen] – You can take Nurofen in combination with Panadol provided you are not allergic to it or have asthma.
 We recommend you take the Nurofen no more than 3 times a day and to take it during a meal as it can cause significant stomach upset.

 Endone – Take this pain relief only if you are in significant pain and the other medication is not working adequately.

 Do I need antibiotics?

 Having a white coating on your throat and bad breath is normal.
 It is also normal to feel like you have a cold.
 This is not an infection.
 There is no indication for antibiotics in most cases after a UPPP.

 You should drink at least 3 liters of water every day.

 You can eat and drink anything you like.
 There are no absolute rules for what you must do after a UPPP.
 In general, most people prefer to eat soft food.
 Some food groups will hurt to eat and drink, including citrus, toast and spicy food.
 You do not do any damage by having these however you may find them painful to eat.

 How much time do I need off work?

 As a general rule most people have two weeks off work.
 You can go back to work at any time however you will (as a general rule) not feel up to it for the first week.

 A very small amount of bleeding post operatively is very common.
 On approximately day 7 many people notice that they spit up a very small amount of blood, approx. 1ml.
 If this does happen have a cool drink of water and an icy pole.
-If this continues then proceed to the emergency department at the Gold Coast Public hospital where there is an ENT surgeon on call 24 hours per day.
+If this continues then proceed to the your nearest public hospital with an Emergency Department.